Michelangelo (Teenage Mutant Ninja Turtles): 2007 film

-The LEGO Movie

-Michelangelo made a cameo appearance in The Lego Movie as a member of the Master Builders.
-He was in his 2012 animated series variant.
-He is introduced by Morgan Freeman's character, Vitruvious, after he introduces a character based on the renaissance artist Michelangelo.
-Mikey is shown hiding in his shell when Vitruvious mentions Lord Business.
-He is the only Ninja Turtles character known to make an appearance.

 Reboot (2014–2016)

 Michelangelo appears in Teenage Mutant Ninja Turtles portrayed by Noel Fisher.
-In the film, he is the youngest and the jokester of the group who loves farts, playing video games and skateboarding.
+In the film, he is the youngest and the jokester of the group who loves watching viral videos, playing video games, and skateboarding.
 Michelangelo tries to find humor in any situation.
 However, he proves to be a great fighter if someone messes with him and his brothers.
-He is not afraid to express his true feelings and also has a crush on April, who does not return the feelings to him.
+He is not afraid to express his true feelings and also has a crush on April, who does not return her feelings to him.
 In the end, when the Turtles are leaving in their van after Mikey blows up Vern Fenwick's car, Mikey tries to impress April by singing The Turtles' "Happy Together".
 He appears in the sequel, Teenage Mutant Ninja Turtles: Out of the Shadows, with Fisher reprising the role.

 DC crossover film

-Michelangelo appears in the direct-to-video crossover film Batman vs. Teenage Mutant Ninja Turtles, voiced by Kyle Mooney.
+Michelangelo appears in the direct-to-video crossover film Batman vs. Teenage Mutant Ninja Turtles released in 2019, and voiced by Kyle Mooney.

+Rise of the Turtles

+In 2022, the animated Rise of the Teenage Mutant Ninja Turtles: The Movie premier on Netflix.
+Michelangelo was voiced by Brandon Smith.
+He is referred Mikey in this film.